-In addition to the provision of assurance services, our firm provides taxation compliance and advice to the group.
+In addition to the provision of assurance services, our firm provides taxation compliance services to the Group.

-Partners and employees of our firm may deal with the group on normal terms within the ordinary course of trading activities of the business of the group.
+Partners and employees of our firm may deal with the Group on normal terms within the ordinary course of trading activities of the business of the Group.